SeaHogs/tp/docs/UserGuide.md

 * `deletea 1`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The appointment can be added, deleted and edited even the appointment list is not displayed.</div>
+The appointment can be added, deleted and edited even if the appointment list is not displayed.</div>

 [<span style="font-size: small;">Back to table of contents</span>](#toc)